-- Short-term consumption of decaffeinated coffee showed significant improvement in insulin sensitivity without changing incretin hormones levels.
+- Consumption of decaffeinated coffee showed significant improvement in insulin sensitivity without changing incretin hormones levels in the short-term.

 Why this matters